-- Who receives no less than \$455 per week exclusive of board, lodging, etc., and whose primary duty is the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer's customers; and - 2.
-Whose primary duty includes the exercise of discretion and independent judgment with respect to matters of significance. - B. Supervisory and Other Classified Personnel

-Employees in key office, industrial, and plant supervisory positions not qualifying as exempt employees under the Fair Labor Standards Act must be paid on an hour-time basis with minimum wage and overtime pay as prescribed by law.
+- 1. Who receives no less than the Federal Fair Labor Standards Act minimum weekly salary exclusive of board, lodging, etc.; - Whose primary duty is the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer's customers; and - 3.
+Whose primary duty includes the exercise of discretion and independent judgment with respect to matters of significance. - B. Supervisory and Other Classified Personnel Employees in key office, industrial, and plant supervisory positions not qualifying as exempt employees under the Fair Labor Standards Act must be paid on an hour-time basis with minimum wage and overtime pay as prescribed by law.